 A free class to help cope with cancer and cancer treatments.
-The class will help manage the side effects of treatment, boost immunity, decrease anxiety and stress, increase well-being, strength and range of motion.
+These sessions help manage the side effects of treatment, boost immunity, decrease anxiety and stress, and increase wellbeing, strength and range of motion.
 Classes are for any type of cancer and at any stage of recovery, or for anyone caring for a family member or friend.
 You will need to be reasonably mobile and able to move independently.

 yoga for sports

-Yoga can help improve your performance if you are a runner, a cyclist, a footballer, a climber or a boxer.
-This class will help prevent injuries and aid recovery from pre-existing ones.
+Yoga can help improve your performance if you’re a runner, a cyclist, a footballer, a climber or a boxer.
+This class helps to prevent injuries and aids recovery from pre-existing ones.
 You’ll learn how to stretch and strengthen muscle groups key to your chosen sport.
-Emphasis will also be placed on expanding lung capacity in order to increase breathing efficiency.
+Emphasis is placed on expanding lung capacity to increase breathing efficiency.

-For students of any age and experience who wish to practise gently and relax deeply.
-Also recommended for those plagued with any kind of injury.
+For students of any age and experience who wish to practice gently and relax deeply.
+Also recommended for those navigating practice with any kind of injury.
 Ideal for beginners.

 Yoga nidra, a state of conscious deep sleep, is a simple yet profound technique that unwinds the nervous system and induces complete physical and mental relaxation with inner awareness.